Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Update-AzEventGridPartnerTopic.md

 # Update-AzEventGridPartnerTopic

 ## SYNOPSIS
-Asynchronously creates a new partner topic with the specified parameters.
+Asynchronously Update a new partner topic with the specified parameters.

 ## SYNTAX